rust-lang/rfcs/text/0000-default-field-values.md

 ## Non-const values

+[strong reasons]: #on-const-contexts

-Although there are strong reasons to restrict default values only to const values, it would be possible to allow non-const values as well, potentially allowed but linted against.
+Although there are [strong reasons] to restrict default values only to const values, it would be possible to allow non-const values as well, potentially allowed but linted against.
 Expanding the kind of values that can be accepted can be expanded in the future.